 Lilac & Finn Essential Oils Flyer

-Using fancy or ornamental fonts can make your flyer hard to study.
-While precise fonts can also appear attractive, they can distract from your message and frustrate your audience.
+Using fancy or ornamental fonts can make your flyer difficult to read.
+While unique fonts might look attractive, they often distract from the message and frustrate your audience.
+Overusing different fonts can also make the flyer appear unprofessional and amateurish.

-Stick to a maximum of two to three fonts to preserve consistency and clarity:
+- Stick to a maximum of two to three fonts to maintain consistency and clarity.

 Applying clashing colors will make your flyer difficult to read and even uncomfortable to view.
 Improper color selection will draw attention away from your message and create a somber effect on it.